steadyGuy/simple-shop-frontend/README.md

 ### Issues

-#### Husky

-If pre-commit hooks are not working be sure that you have installed husky: `husky install`.

-By default this command should be triggered after yarn/npm deps are installed.

 ## Why

 I have created several React apps recently.
 Setting the configs up is kinda the bottleneck for me to make the ideas simply come true within a very short time.